 You might increase yield in the short-term through fertilization, but for long-term yield increase and nutrient-dense crops you have to pay attention to soil health.
 Fertilizers, whether organic or synthetic, will not be very effective without sufficient humic acid in your soil.

-Question Yourself: Does My Soil Have Enough Humic Acid?
+The question to ask is: Does My Soil Have Enough Humic Acid?

 If it has been tilled, raked, or shoveled in the near past the soil food web has been disturbed, which means the amount of humic acid is not at a point for optimum plant production.
 In deficient soil conditions, fertilizers alone will not solve the problem.
 Many of them will be leached out by water or stick to the soil.
 Growers, perhaps even you, become frustrated when they have added nutrients to their soils yet haven’t gained an increase in productivity.
 With the addition of humic acid, your soil structure improves, the microbial activity increases, which creates greater nutrient cycling.

-Our product, Humic Land, a humic acid product made from peat is a sustainably derived high-quality source of humic acid.
+Our product, Humic Land™, a humic acid product made from peat is a sustainably derived high-quality source of humic acid.
 Contact us to learn more about how you can increase your garden productivity while improving the health of your soil.